StrawChannel95/apocalyptic-wonderland.github.io/README.md

 Q: Can I start in the Mojave Wasteland?

-A: No.
+A: Yes.
+To start in the Mojave Wasteland, select "just a memory" when prompted "Is this now, or just a memory?" immediately after leaving the vault.

-Q: Can I install Old Old World with vortex?
+Q: Can I install Old Old World with Vortex?

-A: No. Wabbajack is inherently incompatible with vortex.
+A: No. Wabbajack is inherently incompatible with Vortex.

 Q: I get no DLC messages.
 Are they installed correctly?